corkami/mitra/README.md

 # Mocky

-Mocky is a script to generates polymocks.
+Mocky is a script to generate polymocks.

-It turn valid files into polymocks by inserting mock signature of other file types at the right offset, if possible.
+It turns valid files into polymocks by inserting mock signature of other file types at the right offset, if possible.
 These polymocks might then be detected as something else while retaining their initial validity, depending on the detection engine.
+If a Tar signature is added, then a proper Tar header checksum is also added.

 The `--combine` parameters tries to fit as many signatures as accepted by the target file format.